 DON’T make your braids too tight.
 This is crucial to protecting against any hair loss.

 DO moisturize your scalp.
 This is another crucial step to promoting healthy hair growth before and during your sew-in.

 DO use artificial hair when doing your braiding pattern.
 This step is optional, but it will greatly help in reducing the tension being placed on your natural hair, especially on anchor braids.

-- Anchor braids are the braids that run along the perimeter of your head and around your leave-out/closure.
-Having neat and sturdy anchor braids help in making sure you sew-in lays flat.
+*Anchor braids are the braids that run along the perimeter of your head and around your leave-out/closure.
+Having neat and sturdy anchor braids help in making sure your sew-in lays flat.

-Now that you’re equipped with the do’s and dont’s of preparing your hair for a protective style, here are instructions on how to do 6 different braiding patterns for the most popular types of sew-ins:
+Now that you’re equipped with the do’s and dont’s of preparing your hair’s sew in pattern for a protective style, here are instructions on how to do 6 different sew in braid patterns for the most popular types of sew-ins:

 This braid pattern offers a ton of versatility.
 Hair is parted into 4 sections, with leave out in-between them to allow for side braids, double pigtails, and creative up-dos.